 Additionally, the review indicated the importance of alleviating the extensive, peripheral duties associated with each of the Honors Counselor positions.
 To that end, at the end of Summer 2014, the Summer University Honors Program (SUHP), a two-day orientation for Honors students, was eliminated, due to the high cost, diminishing benefit to students, and the disproportionately time-consuming workload for Honors Counselors.
-(Honors orientation.)
+(Honors orientation is now embedded within the first session of the existing, two-day, UCR Highlander Orientation.)
 The review also noted that the Administrative Director position should not be overseeing the national and prestigious scholarships process for the entire campus, which resulted in low numbers of those scholarships being won relative to the size of the UCR campus.
 In 2014, a new position was created in the Office of Undergraduate Education (Director of Student Success Programs) to oversee national and prestigious scholarships, which resulted in the responsibility being eliminated from the job description of the Administrative Director position.
 Lastly, Audeamus, the multidisciplinary honors journal, previously overseen by one of the Honors Counselors, was transitioned to a faculty-advisor in 2017.